Best DC Air Compressors of 2025

 How Do DC Air Compressors Work?

 DC air compressors convert the electric energy created by your vehicle's battery into kinetic energy that powers the compressor pump.
 As a result, they only work when connected to a 12-volt or 24-volt battery.
-In most cases, you'll connect the compressor directly onto the battery terminals using cables.
+In most cases, you'll connect the compressor directly to the battery terminals using cables.
 However, some 12-volt compressors can connect to the battery via the car's cigarette lighter.
 Learn more in our off-road portable air compressor guide.

 Should I Choose a Tank or Tankless Air Compressor?